Closing Date: 12/08/2019

 - Statutory services

-- Activities promoting party political activity
+- Activities promoting religious or party-political activity

 - Capital costs / large equipment costs – small scale equipment, such as tools are acceptable up to 10% of the requested grant